484-548-0529

 When preparing for a custody hearing, consider keeping one large organized calendar or three (3) separate sets of records:

-1. A smaller calendar to keep track of the time the child(ren) spend with each parent.
+1. Custody Calendar: Keep a compact calendar to track the time your child(ren) spend with each parent.
+This can provide a clear overview of the custody schedule.

-2. A journal of any incidents that give you concern regarding the other parent’s parenting skills.
-Such incidents might include being late to a custody exchange, the child(ren) not finishing homework when they’re with the other parent, returning the children to you unfed or in the same clothes they left in.
+2. Incident Journal: Maintain a journal documenting any incidents that raise concerns about the other parent’s parenting skills.
+These could include instances such as tardiness during custody exchanges, the child(ren) not completing homework while with the other parent, or the children being returned to you unfed or in the same clothes they left in.

-3. A separate journal of all the things you have done with the child(ren) each day.
-These may include volunteering at their school or social events, helping them with homework, taking them to the doctor or taking them on trips.
+3. Activity Journal: Keep a separate journal detailing all the activities you engage in with your child(ren) each day.
+This could include volunteering at their school, attending social events, assisting them with homework, taking them to the doctor, or going on trips.

 Additional Tips to Prepare Custody Cases